timdeschryver/timdeschryver.dev/content/blog/a-new-way-to-validate-angular-forms/index.md

 To build the validation layer, we use the `createValidator<T>()` wrapper and assign validation rules to the form properties.
 A validation rule consists of the details of why the validation has failed.
 The validation rule also contains a message for a user and can include these details in the message.

-To active the validator, it must be subscribed to, and the validator returns an Observable containing all of the messages.
+To activate the validator, it must be subscribed to, and the validator returns an Observable containing all of the messages.

 To see this in action, please have a look at the following examples.